Webometrics Ranking of World Universities: Authorship

 The Webometrics Ranking is produced by the Cybermetrics Lab, a unit of the Spanish National Research Council (CSIC), the main public research body in Spain.
 The Lab acts as an Observatory of the Science and Technology on the Web.
 Isidro F. Aguillo is the head of the Laboratory and the editor-in-chief of the Rankings.

+Incident Involving Fraudulent Websites (2026)

+In May 2026, University World News reported on fraudulent websites that mimicked the official Webometrics ranking site (webometrics.info) using alternative URL extensions such as ‘.org’, ‘.com’, and ‘.online’.